20shaked20/GNSS-Raw-Measurements/README.md

 ### The features that are addition as part of the Final Assignment:
 - **Positioning:** Calculates satellite positions for GLONASS constellations.
 - **Spoofing Detection:** Detects potential spoofing attempts using various algorithms.
+- **Spoofing Correction:** Using Android cellular data to get the real positioning.
 - **Visualization:** Visualizes satellite positions and measurement anomalies, KML viewer and the output CSV - all in web UI. .</br></br>